 1. The Saber-Tooth Tiger wasn't really a tiger...

 All modern tigers are subspecies of Panthera tigris (for example, the Siberian Tiger is technically known as Panthera tigris altaica).
-What most people refer to as the Saber-Tooth Tiger was actually a genus of prehistoric cat known as Smilodon, which was only distantly related to modern lions, tigers and cheetahs.
+What most people refer to as the Saber-Tooth Tiger was actually a species of prehistoric cat known as Smilodon fatalis, which was only distantly related to modern lions, tigers and cheetahs.
+(See 10 Recently Extinct Big Cats)

 2. ...and it wasn't the only "saber-toothed" cat, either.

 Although Smilodon is by far the most famous saber-toothed cat, it wasn't the only member of its fearsome breed: this family included over a dozen other genera, including Barbourofelis, Homotherium and Megantereon.
-Further complicating matters, paleontologists have also described "false" saber-toothed and "dirk-toothed" cats.
+Further complicating matters, paleontologists have also identified "false" saber-toothed and "dirk-toothed" cats.
+(See Saber-Toothed Cats - The Tigers of the Prehistoric Plains)

 3. The Saber-Tooth Tiger comprised three distinct species.

-The most obscure member of the Smilodon family was the small (only 150 pounds or so) Smilodon gracilis; the North American Smilodon fatalis was slightly bigger, and the South American Smilodon populator was the most imposing Saber-Tooth of them all, the males weighing as much as half a ton (in fact, Smilodon populator may have been the largest feline that ever lived).
-By the way, Smilodon fatalis regularly crossed paths with the Dire Wolf, Canis dirus; see this article for an analysis of this one-on-one battle!
+The most obscure member of the Smilodon family was the small (only 150 pounds or so) Smilodon gracilis; the North American Smilodon fatalis was slightly bigger, and the South American Smilodon populator was the most imposing Saber-Tooth of them all, males weighing as much as half a ton.
+Smilodon fatalis regularly crossed paths with the Dire Wolf; see The Dire Wolf vs. The Saber-Tooth Tiger - Who Wins?

 4. The canines of the biggest Saber-Tooth Tigers were almost a foot long...

 No one would be much interested in the Saber-Tooth Tiger if it were just an unusually big cat.
-What has made this megafauna mammal so fascinating to generations of schoolkids is its huge, curving canines, which measured close to 12 inches in the largest Smilodon species.
-Oddly enough, though, these monstrous teeth were surprisingly brittle and easily broken.
+What makes this megafauna mammal so fascinating is its huge, curving canines, which measured close to 12 inches in the largest Smilodon species.
+Oddly enough, though, these monstrous teeth were surprisingly brittle and easily broken, and were often sheared off entirely during close combat.

 5. ...but their jaws were comparatively weak.

-Saber-Tooth Tigers had almost comically large bites: these felines could open their jaws at a snake-worthy angle of 120 degrees, about twice as wide as a modern lion.
-Paradoxically, though, the various species of Smilodon didn't chomp down with much force, because they needed to protect their precious canines against accidental breakage.
+Saber-Tooth Tigers had almost comically copious bites: these felines could open their jaws at a snake-worthy angle of 120 degrees, or about twice as wide as a modern lion.
+Paradoxically, though, the various species of Smilodon didn't chomp down on their prey with much force, because (per the item above) they needed to protect their precious canines against accidental breakage.

-6. Saber-Tooth Tigers hunted in a characteristic way.
+6. Saber-Tooth Tigers hunted in a characteristic fashion.

-The large, brittle canines of the Saber-Tooth Tiger, combined with its weak jaws, point to a highly adapted hunting style.
-As far as paleontologists can tell, Smilodon pounced on its prey from the low branches of trees, dug its "sabers" into the neck of its unfortunate victim, and then withdrew to a safe distance as the animal bled to death.
+The large, brittle canines of the Saber-Tooth Tiger, combined with its weak jaws, point to a highly specialized hunting style.
+As far as paleontologists can tell, Smilodon pounced on its prey from the low branches of trees, dug its "sabers" into the neck of its unfortunate victim, and then withdrew to a safe distance as the wounded animal flopped around and eventually bled to death.

 7. Saber-Tooth Tigers may have lived in packs.

-Modern big cats are pack animals, which has tempted some paleontologists to speculate that Saber-Tooth Tigers lived in packs as well.
-One piece of evidence supporting this idea is that many Smilodon fossils bear evidence of old age and disease; these debilitated individuals would not have been able to survive without assistance from other pack members.
+Most modern big cats are pack animals, which has tempted paleontologists to speculate that Saber-Tooth Tigers lived in packs as well.
+One piece of evidence supporting this idea is that many Smilodon fossil specimens bear evidence of old age and chronic disease; it's unlikely that these debilitated individuals would have been able to survive without assistance from other pack members.

 8. Saber-Tooth Tigers probably preyed on juveniles...

-Despite their imposing bulk, Saber-Tooth Tigers (even hunting in packs) wouldn't have been capable of taking down full-grown Woolly Mammoths.
-Just like modern tigers, Smilodon scored most of its meals by picking off the smaller, slower juveniles of large, herbivorous mammals; likely candidates included the Giant Sloth and various prehistoric horses.
+Despite their imposing bulk, Saber-Tooth Tigers (even when hunting in packs) wouldn't have been capable of taking down full-grown Woolly Mammoths.
+Just like modern tigers, Smilodon scored most of its meals by picking off the smaller, slower juveniles of large, herbivorous, herding mammals; the most likely candidates included the Giant Sloth and various prehistoric horses.

 9. ...but they weren't above scavenging the occasional meal, either.

-No predator on earth would turn up its nose at the carcass of a recently deceased animal--whether that victim met its end from old age, disease, or an attack by another carnivore.
+No predator worth its foot-long canines would turn up its nose at the carcass of a recently deceased animal--whether that victim met its end from old age, disease, or an attack by another carnivore.
 Compared to modern big cats, Saber-Tooth Tigers had unusually thick, slow, stocky builds, which would have made a "free" dinner an especially appealing prospect.

 10. The Saber-Tooth Tiger went extinct 10,000 years ago.

 Why did the Saber-Tooth Tiger vanish off the face of the earth at the end of the last Ice Age?
-It's unlikely that early humans hunted Smilodon to extinction; rather, it was probably a combination of climate change and the disappearance of its large-sized, slow-witted prey that spelled the Saber-Tooth Tiger's doom.
+It's unlikely that early humans hunted Smilodon to extinction; rather, you can blame a combination of climate change and the disappearance of this cat's large-sized, slow-witted prey.
+(It may yet be possible to resurrect the Saber-Tooth Tiger, under the scientific program known as de-extinction.)